Cluster-guided Asymmetric Contrastive Learning for Unsupervised Person Re-Identification: Experiments

 \subsection{Dataset Description}

-To evaluate the effectiveness of our proposal, we use the following three benchmark datasets: Market-1501~\cite{Zheng:ICCV15}, DukeMTMC-ReID~\cite{Ristani:CVPR2018} and MSMT17~\cite{MSMT:18}.
+To evaluate the effectiveness of our proposal, we use the following three benchmark datasets: Market-1501~\cite{Zheng:ICCV15}, DukeMTMC-ReID~\cite{Ristani:Duke} and MSMT17~\cite{MSMT:18}.

-{\bf Market-1501} has 32668 photos of 1501 people from six different camera views.
-In the training set, there are of 751 identities with 12936 images.
-In the testing set, and 19732 images of 750 identities are used for testing.
-The dataset DukeMTMC-ReID is a large image dataset and it is extracted from the DukeMTMC-ReID video dataset.
+{\bf Market-1501} has 32,668 photos of 1501 people from six different camera views.
+The training set contains 12,936 of 751 identities.
+The testing set contains 19,732 images of 750 identities.

-{\bf DukeMTMC-ReID} consists of images sampling from DukeMTMC-ReID video dataset, 120 frames per video, with a total of 36,411 images of people from 1404 different identities.
-There are 16522 images from 702 identities in the training set and the testing set contains 2228 query images of 702 identities and 17,661 gallery images.
-These images are composed of eight cameras taken together.
+{\bf DukeMTMC-ReID} consists of images sampling from DukeMTMC-ReID video dataset, 120 frames per video, with a total of 36,411 images of people of 1404 identities.
+The training set contains 16,522 images of 702 identities and the testing set contains 2228 query images of 702 identities and 17,661 gallery images.
+These images are taken from eight cameras.

-{\bf MSMT17} has a total of 126441 images under 15 camera views.
-In the training set, there are 1041 identities with 32621 images.
-In the testing set, and 93820 images of 3060 identities are used for testing.
-The MSMT17 is greatly challenger and larger than the Market-1501 and DukeMTMC datasets.
+{\bf MSMT17} has a total of 126,441 images under 15 camera views.
+The training set contains 32,621 images of 1041 identities.
+The testing set contains 93,820 images of 3060 identities are used for testing.
+MSMT17 is larger than Market-1501 and DukeMTMC-ReID.